They can be long, often lasting 60 minutes, so beforehand any nervous candidate might be wondering – can you take... Read more...

 Honesty is key, even when discussing weaknesses and dislikes – just remember to mention how you plan to manage these in the future.

 Try to avoid generic responses and instead make sure your answers are specific to you by using personal examples.
+Strength based interview questions are seeking to learn about your personal strengths!
+Give detailed answers.

 Remember to express your enthusiasm with your face, tone of voice and body language, not just your words.

-Job interviews can be daunting, but these tips should help you feel more confident answering strength based questions.
+Job interviews can be daunting, but these tips should help you feel more confident answering strength-based questions.

 If you’re not quite at the interview stage yet, make sure you check out our CV writing services to strengthen your application.